aagarwal32/Wisqer-django-website/README.md

 - **Options to create polls, tags, and body text** along with questions.
 Polls will only be visible if created.
 - **Migrate the database to PostgreSQL** for enhanced performance and security.
-- **User account page** where users can delete their accounts and view their past replies and questions.
+- **User account page** where users can delete their accounts and view past replies and questions.
 - **Rating system** for questions and replies, and display the number of comments.
 - **Comment sorting and filtering capabilities** to improve user interaction.
 - **Expand navigation options** with categories like Search, Top, Hot, and other relevant filters.